 Our parish is centred in a friendly village with a strong community spirit.
 The church goes back to the 14th century and we also have a busy school which brings young families into the village.

-We have a post office which is open several mornings a week and our parish hall replaced its predecessor about 10 years ago so we now have a fine centre for all the activities of a lively community although if the hall is already in use or maybe rather large for small gatherings then local people willingly provide hospitality in their own homes..
+We have a post office which is open several mornings a week and our parish hall replaced its predecessor over 20 years ago so we now have a fine centre for all the activities of a lively community although if the hall is already in use or maybe rather large for small gatherings then local people willingly provide hospitality in their own homes..

 Footpaths around the village are looked after by the